almet/notmyidea/content/python/cornice-cors.rst

 =================================

 You may know the `JSONP <http://en.wikipedia.org/wiki/JSONP>`_ protocol.
-JSONP Allows to do cross origin, but for a particular use case, and do have some drawbacks (for instance, it's not possible to do DELETEs or PUTs with JSONP.
+JSONP Allows to do cross origin, but for a particular use case, and does have some drawbacks (for instance, it's not possible to do DELETEs or PUTs with JSONP.

 JSONP exploits the fact that's possible to get information from another domain